MrExEe/The-Eye-by-ExE/Readme.txt

 =>Link : https://codi.link

-Once there we will copypaste the 3 zip files.
+Once there we will copypaste the 3 files.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------